-Items are placed on a kiln shelf and inserted into and removed from the kiln while its at its target temperature, so be prepared with a firing glove and tongs for fast insert and removal.
+Items are placed on a kiln shelf and inserted into and removed from the kiln while its at it's target temperature, so be prepared with a firing glove and tongs for fast insert and removal.
 Kiln tongs are a great accessory for moving a kiln shelf in and out of the kiln safely and quickly.
-Fire for 10 minutes in a pre-heated kiln between 1450F and 1650F.
+Fire for 20 minutes in a pre-heated kiln at any temperature between 1110F and 1650F.